Soluble skew left braces and soluble solutions of the Yang-Baxter equation: Soluble skew left braces

 In this section, we study the ideal and subbrace structure of braces and introduce a definition of solubility that turns out to be the natural framework to undertake such study.
-We analyse the influence of the solubility on the decomposability of solutions of the Yang-Baxter equation.
 To this end it is convenient to have a useful definition of a commutator of ideals that enables us to get a tighter grip on the nature of solubility by constructing canonical abelian series for such braces.
-In this context, the definition of commutator introduced by Bourn, Facchini and Pompili in \cite{BournFacchiniPompili22} turns out to be the correct one.
+In this context, the definition of commutator introduced by Bourn, Facchini and Pompili in \cite{BournFacchiniPompili23} turns out to be the correct one.

 \begin{definicio} Let $I,J$ be ideals of a brace $B$.
-The \emph{commutator} $[I,J]$ is defined to be as the smallest ideal of $B$ containing $[I,J]_+$, $[I,J]_\cdot$, and the set
+The \emph{commutator} $[I,J]_B$ is defined to be as the smallest ideal of $B$ containing $[I,J]_+$, $[I,J]_{\bigcdot}$, and the set

-It follows that $[I,J] = [J,I]$. \end{definicio}
+It follows that $[I,J]_B = [J,I]_B$. \end{definicio}

-In \cite{BonattoJedlicka22}, a brace-theoretical analogue of the centre of a group is studied.
+In \cite{BonattoJedlicka23}, a brace-theoretical analogue of the centre of a group is studied.
 It was first defined in \cite{CatinoColazzoStefanelli19} in the context of ideal extensions of braces.
 The \emph{centre of a brace} (also known as \emph{annihilator of a brace}) is the set

 which turns out to be an ideal of~$B$.

 The relationship between commutators and centres is enshrined in: